Band Baaja Baaraat: Marketing and release

 To promote the film, lead actors Ranveer Singh and Anushka Sharma, along with director Maneesh Sharma, made appearances at IIT Delhi's annual festival and at the GIP Mall in Noida.
 However, promotions briefly drew media attention following an incident aboard Kingfisher Airlines flight IT 331 on 26 October 2010, when the actors confronted a passenger who allegedly took unsolicited photographs.
 The altercation was resolved without formal complaints after police intervention upon landing in Delhi.

 Despite skepticism regarding its commercial prospects due to the absence of a male star and Sharma's perceived lull in popularity post her debut contract with the studio, Band Baaja Baaraat gradually built momentum through word-of-mouth and targeted promotions.
-The film was theatrically released worldwide on 10 December 2010, coinciding nearly two years to the day with Sharma’s debut Rab Ne Bana Di Jodi (2008)—a strategic choice by the studio aiming to replicate that film's success trajectory.
+The film was theatrically released worldwide on 10 December 2010, coinciding nearly two years to the day with Sharma's debut Rab Ne Bana Di Jodi (2008)—a strategic choice by the studio aiming to replicate that film's success trajectory.

 Reception

 Box office

-Band Baaja Baaraat had a modest opening, collecting ₹9.5 million on its first day.
-The film showed steady growth over the weekend, earning ₹20 million on Saturday and ₹22.5 million on Sunday, bringing the first weekend total to ₹48.5 million.

-In its first week, the film collected ₹94 million, followed by ₹46 million in the second week.
-The film continued to perform well in subsequent weeks, with collections of ₹15 million in the third week and ₹10 million in the fourth week.
-The total domestic net collection stood at approximately ₹170.9 million.

 Internationally, Band Baaja Baaraat had a limited release.
 In the United States and Canada, it grossed $43,820, while in the United Kingdom, it earned £63,200.
 The film's worldwide gross was approximately ₹300 million.

 With a production budget of ₹130 million, the film was declared a "Hit" by Box Office India.